 Share this

-Expert Q&A: Harpera microbiopsy tool enables study of atopic dermatitis
+expert Q&A: Harpera Microbiopsy Punch enables study of atopic dermatitis

 by Florian Lapierre, PhD, Microsampling Product Director on May 13, 2024 10:06:27 AM

-In my role as Trajan's Neoteryx microsampling product director for the Harpera™ microbiopsy tool, I explore the potential research benefits of the Harpera with many scientists who are investigating infectious skin diseases, dermatological conditions, or the pharmaceutical therapies being developed to treat those issues.
+In my role as Trajan's Neoteryx microsampling product director for the Harpera™ Microbiopsy™ Punch, I explore the potential research benefits of the Harpera with many scientists who are investigating infectious skin diseases, dermatological conditions, or the pharmaceutical therapies being developed to treat those issues.
 I recently interviewed Drs.
-Yacine Amar and Martin Köberle, research scientists at the Technical University of Munich (TUM), on how they are using the Harpera tool in their prospective birth cohort on atopic dermatitis (AD).
+Yacine Amar and Martin Köberle, research scientists at the Technical University of Munich (TUM), on how they are using the Harpera device in their prospective birth cohort on atopic dermatitis (AD).

 As part of Prof. Biedermann’s team at the Clinic and Polyclinic for Dermatology and Allergology at TUM, Drs.
 Amar and Köberle investigate many skin diseases and conditions where the bacterial layer protecting the skin is damaged.
 They have a particular interest in understanding the role played by skin bacteria and other aspects of the cutaneous microbiome in atopic dermatitis, which can manifest in newborn infants.